AlexandrosPol/Data-Science-Projects/README.md

 ## Results
 The clustering project revealed three distinct soil types, each with unique characteristics.
 The market basket analysis highlighted key associations that can predict various country metrics.
-The abalone age prediction model achieved a mean squared error of x.xx, indicating a certain level of accuracy.
+The abalone age prediction model achieved a mean squared error of 6.297, indicating a certain level of accuracy.

 For more detailed findings, please refer to the individual scripts which contain comprehensive comments and results.